unlight/asmt-javascript-questions/README.md

 - Can you describe what are the main differences between Jasmine and Mocha?

 ### JS && DOM && CSS
+- What is the event delegation?
+What type of events we have in (browser) JavaScript?
+What is the idea of event delegation?
 - What is WeakMap/Symbol/Set?
 - Why do we need iterators in js (ES6)?
 How we can use them?
 - What const is for, your opinion?